-The restaurant workers have asked the Supreme Court to decide a number of key issues of law:
+The restaurant workers asked the Supreme Court to decide a number of questions:

-The answers to these questions are of great interest to labor groups and business advocates alike, and battle lines were quickly drawn.
-A mere three days after the Court of Appeal issued its decision in Brinker, the California Labor Commissioner, under Republican Governor Arnold Schwarzenegger, issued a memorandum entitled “Binding Court Ruling on Meal and Rest Period Requirements” instructing all California Division of Labor Standards Enforcement (“DLSE”) employees to adopt the perspective laid out in the Brinker appellate decision.
+Labor groups and business advocates alike are very interested in the outcome.
+Battle lines were quickly drawn.
+Three days after the Court of Appeal issued its decision in Brinker, the California Labor Commissioner issued a memorandum entitled “Binding Court Ruling on Meal and Rest Period Requirements” instructing all California Division of Labor Standards Enforcement (“DLSE”) employees to adopt the perspective laid out by the court.

-Almost immediately after the Labor Commissioner issued its binding memorandum, the California Labor Federation responded with biting criticism of Labor Commissioner Angela Bradstreet’s directive.
+The California Labor Federation responded with sharp criticism of Labor Commissioner Angela Bradstreet’s directive.
 “The Federation is deeply concerned that your hasty publication of this unbalanced and flawed analysis will undermine California workers’ rights to meal and rest breaks.”

-A decision in Brinker will have an immediate impact on pending lawsuits, particularly meal and rest break class actions.
-Whether the Supreme Court ultimately backs the employer-friendly logic of the decision under review or adopts the worker protections set out in Cicairos, attorneys representing both employees and employers undoubtedly will have clearer guidance on the law.
+Brinker will immediately impact pending lawsuits, particularly wage and hour class actions.
+Whether the Court ultimately decides in favor of the employees or the company, employment attorneys will have clearer guidance on the issues.

-Finally, many employee rights advocates are certain, or at least very hopeful, that the California Supreme Court’s decision will not result in a substantial impairment of an individual employee’s right to meal and rest breaks.
-The larger and more immediate concern is that Brinker could seriously impair the ability of workers to sue their employer collectively for failing to provide appropriate meal and rest breaks.
-If the Supreme Court makes it more difficult to sue on a class-wide basis for meal and rest break violations, most violations will go unchallenged in court.
-Labor advocates are counting on the Supreme Court to render a decision that protects the rights of California workers to use the class action process to vindicate these important wage and hour rights.
+Finally, if the Supreme Court makes it more difficult to sue on a class-wide basis for meal and rest break violations, most violations will go unchallenged in court.
+Labor advocates are counting on the Supreme Court to render a decision that protects the rights of California workers to use the class action process in these kinds of cases.